 - Editorial review: The material has been reviewed only by British Art Studies editors.

-The journal appears at least three times per year in spring, summer, and autumn.
-There are generally two open issues per year, whose contents are drawn from a call for submissions, and one special thematic issue with contents selected by guest editors.
+The journal appears three or four times per year.
+There are generally at least two open issues per year, whose contents are drawn from a call for submissions, and one or two special thematic issues with contents selected by guest editors.

 The editors often work closely with authors, alongside web designers, technologists, film-makers, and artists, to shape the final publication.
 This results in an iterative and collaborative framework, which incorporates not only the usual stages of peer review, rewriting, editing, copy-editing, design, and proofreading, but also adds further opportunities for team-based discussion and revision.